dima91/pi-server/README.md

 1. Download a Raspbian image [here](https://www.raspberrypi.org/downloads/raspbian/) and burn it into an sd card
-2. Enable serial connection by opening the file called *config.txt* in the *noot* partition and insert these lines
+2. Enable serial connection by opening the file called *config.txt* in the *boot* partition and insert these lines
 	```
 	# Enable UART
 	enable_uart=1